rodtavakoli/macro-cycle-scanner/README.md

 ## Overview

+To understand the now, you need to understand what happened before.

-Macro-Cycle-Scanner is a research-driven system designed to diagnose macro-financial regime coherence across long horizons.
+Macro-Cycle-Scanner is a system initially designed for personal macro economic understanding and speculation that evolved into a comprehensive regime coherence tool across century wide horizons.

-Rather than forecasting prices, the project focuses on identifying when macroeconomic and market systems lose structural alignment, which is a condition historically associated with elevated systemic stress and asymmetric downside risk.
+Rather than forecasting prices, this project focuses on identifying when macroeconomic and market systems lose structural alignment, which is a condition historically associated with elevated systemic stress and asymmetric downside risk.

 The core output is a composite diagnostic signal, the Coherence Collapse Index (CCI), which summarizes cross-system fragmentation using nonlinear and validation-first techniques.